|

 harder to persuade each other – and yet the answer is still the same – to try

 things.
-If you
+If you have a

-inherent simplicity about them.
-Their
+about them.
+Their goals are unitary,

-goals are unitary, and the basic supporting
+and the basic supporting

 metrics are few and fundamental.
+It is worth pondering why such companies

-more recent aspirants who model themselves upon them – and there are many –
+them – and there are many – can’t.
+I would like

-would be untrue.
-A very recent
+be untrue.
+A very recent experience that

-word “theory” in a meeting with another party.
-Of course the other party didn’t have a
+in a meeting with another party.
+Of

-problem with the word “theory” at all, it was the investor who did, but he couldn’t
+it was the investor who did, but he couldn’t bring himself to admit

-if you can’t be honest with yourself then don’t go any further with this web
+with yourself then don’t go any further with this web site, it won’t do you

-site, it won’t do you any good.
-As I
+any good.
+As I have

-“theoretical,” and “theoretical” becomes synonymous with “impractical.”
+“theoretical” becomes synonymous with “impractical.”
 But remember we operate some fearsomely

 large enterprises in a manner that no one else can, so any notion of